AviatrixSystems/avxlabs-docs/ace_backbone/docs/backbone.md

 ping towards azure-instance
 ```

-Stop the command and try to ping also the **test-vm** inside the on-prem DC.
+Stop the command, then attempt to ping the **test-vm** inside the on-premises Data Center.

 ```{figure} images/backbone-tgw034.png
 ---